-The existing loans to be acquired with proceeds of the 2004 Series A Bonds deposited to the 2004 Series A subaccounts of the Acquisition Account currently bear interest at the rates or range of rates shown in Appendix G-1 - "CERTAIN INFORMATION ABOUT THE 2004A LOANS - Existing Loans To Be Acquired."
-The loans expected to be originated with such proceeds of the 2004 Series A Bonds will bear interest at the estimated rates shown in Appendix G-1 - "CERTAIN INFORMATION ABOUT THE 2004A LOANS - Loans Expected to be Originated."
+The existing loans to be acquired with proceeds of the 2005 Series A Bonds deposited to the 2005 Series A subaccounts of the Acquisition Account currently bear interest at the rates shown in Appendix G-1 - "CERTAIN INFORMATION ABOUT THE 2005A LOANS - Existing Loans To Be Acquired."
+The existing loans to be deposited to the credit of the 2005A AMT Loan Subaccount of the Acquisition Account upon redemption and payment of the Series 1995 Bonds currently bear interest at the rates shown in Appendix G-1 - "CERTAIN INFORMATION ABOUT THE 2005A LOANS - Existing 1995 Loans to be Transferred."
+The loans expected to be originated with proceeds of the 2005 Series A Bonds will bear interest at the estimated rates shown in Appendix G-1 - "CERTAIN INFORMATION ABOUT THE 2005A LOANS - Loans Expected to be Originated."
+See "Modification of Loan Terms" under this caption.

-The 2004A Borrowers
+The 2005A Borrowers

-The loans expected to be acquired or originated by the Authority as 2004A Loans have been or will be made to particular for-profit and non-profit private organizations as well as local housing authorities, referred to as the "Borrowers" and described in Appendix G-1 hereto.
+The loans expected to be acquired, originated or deposited by the Authority as 2005A Loans have been or will be made to particular for-profit and non-profit private organizations as well as local housing authorities, referred to as the "Borrowers" and described in Appendix G-1 hereto.
 In the case of multifamily loans, repayment of amounts due is a nonrecourse obligation of the respective Borrower, payable solely from revenues generated by the respective project.
 See "Part II - CERTAIN BONDHOLDERS' RISKS - Limited Security."